 7) Create Your OwnSuper Cool Dolls House

 This is one for the little people in your life who like to play home.
 Simply take the Ikea Expedit or Kallax, add some colourful wallpaper, and your one will be smiling from ear to ear.
 Super easy to achieve yet makes a practical statement piece that will look great in any home (via: ZOwieSO).
+Looking for more decoration ideas for your little one’s room?
+Take a look at our nursery art.

 8) Diaper Changing Station